-Ted had already interviewed with our competitors but found that our Cindy Deacon was the only person who made him aware of his “Accelerated Death Benefit” (ADB).
-Which was actually a decent option for him at the time and, if he’d elected to use it, would’ve meant Cindy and Windsor wouldn’t make a profit.
+Ted had already interviewed with other providers but found that our Cindy Deacon was the only person who made him aware of his “Accelerated Death Benefit” (ADB).
+This was actually a decent option for him at the time and, if he’d elected to use it, would’ve meant Cindy and Windsor wouldn’t make a commission.
 Ted had already spoken to other professionals and received consultation on his policy.
 Yet, he had never heard of an ADB or that his policy had this often-overlooked rider.

-Throughout the process, Ted documented his experiences, sending wonderfully detailed emails that he authorized us to share.
+Throughout the process, Ted documented his experience, sending wonderfully detailed emails that he authorized us to share.
 Overjoyed with his payout, he also published an open letter to anyone who might be considering selling their life insurance policy.

 I’m back from my latest surgery and recovering nicely.
 As I mentioned, we got your check and all went well with the main payment.